-If you get the property registered, there's a chance your solicitor or mortgage company holds the title deeds.
+If you get the property registered, there's a chance your solicitor or house repayments company holds the title deeds.
 This is because HM Land Registry scans copies and sends the original to whoever lodged them.

 However, if you still can't find your title deeds, don't despair.
 HM Land Registry have many scanned copies of the documents, find out if they have yours here.
 There is a cost to searching for your scanned copies.